 The award-winning Cultivating Success series of courses were developed to help fill that need, and make the connection between farmers new and old.

 Weekly presentations include local growers, organizations, and university specialists with expertise in direct marketing, value-added processing, production planning, agronomy, livestock production, and more.
 In addition to a wealth of resources on a broad variety of ag-related topics, students will also receive a copy of Market Farm Success by Lynn Byczynski

 Tuesday evenings, 6:30pm-8:30pm, Sept.
 21 thru Dec.
 7, 2021

 Class size is limited and pre-paid registration is required.
-Visit SSFAR.eventbrite.com (website) to register online or download this form (pdf) and mail with your check.
+Visit SSFAR.eventbrite.com (website) to register online or download/print this brochure (pdf) and mail with your check.

 For more information on the course, contact Kate Ryan, firstname.lastname@example.org, (425) 357-6024.